 This is the important part — everything below is advisor-only:

-Planning modules — Goals, Taxes, Insurance, and Estate Planning tabs are not visible to clients
+Planning modules — the entire Planning module (Goals, Taxes, Insurance planning, Estate, and the rest) is not visible to clients

 Goal assumptions — Clients cannot view or change any calculator inputs or assumptions